katiesaund/academic_website/content/post/r_package_development/index.md

 Packages that don't pass `CHECK` on R devel:
 For the package prewas() depended on that didn't pass CHECK on R devel I simply rewrote my package's code so as to no longer depend on the bum package.
 It was very lucky for me that I could do this in <10 minutes.

-### 1E) Resolving test failures in R devel
+### 1E) Resolving my test failures in R devel
-The errors were caused by a change to 4.0 that broke several functions and unit tests.
+The errors in my package were caused by a change to 4.0 that broke several functions and unit tests.

 In 4.0 you cannot use:
 ```